HL7/fhir-ips/input/pagecontent/ipsStructure.md

 The medical devices section contains narrative text and coded entries describing the patient history of medical device use.

 #### Diagnostic Results
 This section assembles relevant observation results collected on the patient or produced on in-vitro biologic specimens collected from the patient.
-Some of these results may be laboratory results, others may be anatomic pathology results, others, radiology results, and others, clinical results.
+Some of these results may be laboratory results, others may be anatomic pathology results, and others, radiology results.

-This section includes alternative entries to carry result observations (including referenced observations in DiagnosticReport) from:
+This section includes entry choices to carry result observations (using Observation or referenced observations in DiagnosticReport) from:
 * laboratory
 * pathology
 * radiology
-* associated clinical

 A generic result entry is also supported.